meaowbeard/meaowbeard.github.io/_posts/2025-02-27-i-baked-the-minecraft-cake-in-real-life.md

 #### Combing the Ingredients
 Next, I gently poured the sifted dry ingredients into the egg mixture and used a hand whisk to fold them until just combined.
-After that, I added the oil, butter, milk and vanilla essence, whisking until you have a homogenous batter.
+After that, I added the oil, butter, milk and vanilla essence, whisking until a homogenous batter.

 ![Combined-Ingredients](https://i.imgur.com/UOlFakV.jpg)